cakephp/docs/en/orm/query-builder.rst

         ->bind(':userData', $requestData['value'], 'integer');

-By using query expressions you can safely embed user data into complex raw SQL snippets.
+By using bindings you can safely embed user data into complex raw SQL snippets.

 .. versionchanged:: 4.3.0
     The fluent ``case()`` builder method was added.